sdsc-hpc-training-org/expanse_singularity/README.md

 ## Singularity on Expanse training

-Work by @zonca with important feedback from @mkandes
+Work by Andrea Zonca with important feedback from Marty Kandes on a previous version developed by Jeff Sale, Trevor Cooper and Manu Shantharam

 Current version <https://cvw.cac.cornell.edu/ExpanseSing/default>